New

 The inro is said to have been introduced from China during the Muromachi period.

-Originally, it was a tool for storing valuables such as hanko (seals), but during the Edo period, it evolved uniquely in Japan, being carried as a medicine case.
+Originally, it was used to store valuables such as personal seals, but during the Edo period, it evolved uniquely in Japan, being carried as a medicine case.

-This product is a leather case that reinterprets that traditional structure in a modern way.
+This product is a leather case that reinterprets its traditional structure in a modern way.

-It opens and closes by moving the natural stone placed on the upper part of the main body's flap up and down.
+It opens and closes by moving the natural stone located on the upper part of the main body's flap up and down.

-The leather used is imported from a prestigious German tannery established in 1864.
+We use imported leather from a prestigious German tannery established in 1864.

-With a semi-aniline finish, it boasts vivid colors and an elegant sheen, while also offering durability against scratches and water.
+With a semi-aniline finish, it boasts vibrant colors and an elegant sheen, while also being durable against scratches and water.

-This product quietly coexists with traditional design and urban material feel.
+It is a product where traditional design and urban material feel quietly coexist.

 Product Specifications